Wednesday’s Transactions, Writethru | Federal News Network

 MINNESOTA VIKINGS — Waived RB Tony Brooks-James, LB Jordan Fehr, DE Stacy Keely and DE Anthony Zettel.
 Place DE Kenny Willekes on IR.

-NEW YORK GIANTS — Re-Signed C Jon Halapio as a free agent.
-Signed WR Johnny Holton.
+NEW YORK GIANTS — Re-Signed C Jon Halapio.
+Signed WR Johnny Holton and LS Carson Tinker.
 Waived T Jackson Dennis.
 Waived DB Jaquarius Landrews.
 Waived TE Rysen John to IL.
-Signed LS Carson Tinker.

 SAN FRANCISCO 49ERS — Signed DL Cameron Malveaux to a one-year contract.